usnistgov/NIST-BGP-SRx/examples/README.md

     This folder contains custom generated examples.
 Most likely buy you in case you want to build your own examples.

+5) Test Framework Generators

+    Test Framework Generators are tools used to generate large scale tests as well as carefully designed data sets.
+The prefix of these frameworks is tfg- followed byt the larger area.

+    Currently the only framework added is the tfg-ASPA.
+For more information on the tfg-ASPA see the [README.md](tfg-aspa/README.md) file.

 Template Configuration:
 =======================